Our Co-Founder’s story: ‘It’s time we stop accepting side effects as some kind of toxic trade-off for being a woman’

 I took my theory to a world-renowned stress professor and was warned to stop my research immediately.

 He said the medical industry doesn’t analyze female subjects because female hormones “decrease statistical power” and “pollute their data”.

 Alarm bells rang.
 The world is, gloriously, half female—so why are our hormones cast aside?
 Why is medicine still based on male hormones as standard when theirs are completely different from ours?
 Why are ours considered lowly ‘pollutants’ when our hormones are fantastically, unapologetically, complex?

 I ramped up my research and enrolled in a master’s in Endocrinology (the field of hormone-related diseases) to finally give female hormones the attention they deserved.

-But while I was trying to understand female hormones as a whole, I was also trying to understand my own body and work out how to conquer my symptoms.
+However, it didn’t exactly go to plan.
+I was desperately trying to understand more about how our hormones worked, so I was surprised when the reproductive module covered deadly diseases and didn’t even touch on our sex hormones.
+I felt a glaring disconnect between science and medicine, so decided to drop out to focus on my own research.
 I read thousands of research papers and finally stumbled across one that said I have a particular hormone imbalance that impacts my metabolism.

 It felt almost like an awakening.
 I’d always thought something was ‘wrong' with me, but I realized this is separate from me and didn’t define me.

 I discovered that a particular drug would be the answer to my problems, so I went to see my GP to explain my findings.
 But because the drug is usually used to treat diabetes, a condition I don’t have, they wouldn’t prescribe it to me.
 I’d gone to extensive lengths to find the treatment that would make me better, but because I didn’t fit in the right category—a category created without the input of our hormones—I didn’t qualify.
 I was frustrated, tired, and alarmed at how little understanding there seemed to be about female hormones.